AdobeDocs/analytics-platform.en/help/report-builder/report-builder-export.md

 Make sure that your tables, your environment, and your permissions meet the following requirements:

-* **Tables:** All tables must include at least one dimension in the row and one metric in each column in order to be supported with a full-table export.
+* **Tables:** All tables must include at least one dimension in the row and one metric in each column in order to be supported with a full-table export.  **(Does this apply to Report Builder???)**

 * **Environment:** Ensure that the [IP addresses](/help/technotes/ip-addresses.md) and [Domains](/help/technotes/domains.md) used by Customer Journey Analytics are allowed through their organization's firewall.